 - Seasoning - Just a little salt, pepper, and cumin are all you need!

-- Green Chile Sauce - Green chili salsa, also called “salsa verde” is the spicy kick of this recipe.
+- Green Chile Sauce – Green chili salsa, also called “salsa verde” is the spicy kick in this recipe.
 You can find this in the Mexican food section or chip aisle of the grocery store.
-I specifically try to get the ones made with Hatch green chiles because the flavor is amazing.
+I try to get the ones made with Hatch green chiles because the flavor is amazing.

 - Cilantro - Fresh cilantro gives an herby flavor.